Looking for Meerkat Meals or Meerkat Movies?

 A guide to first-time buyer mortgages

-Getting your first mortgage can feel daunting, but it doesn’t need to be if you plan well.
-Here are the key facts on mortgages to help you if you’re looking to buy your first home.
+Being a first-time home buyer can feel daunting enough on its own, but, when you also have to learn about mortgages, it can seem even more difficult.
+However, it doesn’t need to be if you plan well.
+Here are the key facts on mortgages for first time buyers, to help you if you’re looking to buy your first home.

 What is a first-time buyer?